LozenChen/TAS-Helper/README.md

 - Camera Target -> show which direction the camera moves towards.
 Basically *CameraTarget = Player's position + CameraOffset*, plus CameraTarget should be bounded in room and some other modification, then *CameraPosition = (1-r)\*PreviousCameraPosition + r\*CameraTarget*, where *r = 0.074*.
 We visualize this by drawing the points Position, PreviousPosition and CameraTarget, and drawing a link from PreviousPosition to CameraTarget.

+- CustomInfoHelper -> provide some fields / properties which are not easy to compute in CelesteTas's CustomInfo.
+Check https://github.com/LozenChen/TAS-Helper/blob/main/Source/Gameplay/CustomInfoHelper.cs

+- Order-of-Operation Stepping -> just like frame advance, but in a subframe scale, thus visualize order of operations in a frame.

 - Hotkeys -> you can change some of the settings using hotkeys.

 - Main Switch hotkey -> Settings are memorized in a way that, ActualSettings = MainSwitch state && MemorizedSettings (if both sides are boolean.
 Similar for other types).
 The Main Switch hotkey just modifies MainSwitch state, and will not modify MemorizedSettings.
 Editing settings in menu or using other hotkeys will modify MemorizedSettings.

-- Add some commands -> Currently only spinner_freeze cmd, nearest_timeactive cmd + some setting-related cmd.
+- Add some commands -> Currently we have, spinner_freeze cmd, nearest_timeactive cmd, setting-related cmd, OoO config cmd.

 - ...
 Check the menu in game!